 - Display offload state connections

-Show a list of connection offload state of your current connection.
+Show a list of connection offload states of your current connection.

 - See NetworkDirect connections